 Foxit PDF Editor allows you to install a plug-in in FZIP format.
 You can also install one or more plug-ins by using an XML file.
 An XML file defines the information about plug-ins to be installed, and should be used together with .fpi files.
+(Tip: For a plug-in in MSI format, double-click it to install it.)

-- Select Help > Foxit Plug-Ins to open Foxit Plug-In Platform. - Click Install Plugin in the About Foxit Plug-Ins dialog box. - In the Open dialog box, do one of the following: - > To install a plug-in in FZIP format, select FZIP Files (.fzip) from the file type drop-down list beside the File name box, choose the file from your local disk, and click Open.
-When the installation completes, click OK. - ➤ To install one or more plug-ins by using an XML file, select Plug-in File (.xml) from the file type drop-down list, choose the XML file from your local disk, and click Open.
-Then Foxit PDF Editor will verify whether the signature of the plugin is valid or not.
+- Select Help > Foxit Plug-Ins to open Foxit Plug-In Platform. - Click Install Plugin in the About Foxit Plug-Ins dialog box. - In the Open dialog box, do one of the following: - ➤ To install a plug-in in FZIP format, select FZIP Files (.fzip) from the file type drop-down list beside the File name box, choose the file from your local disk, and click Open.
+When the installation completes, click OK. - To install one or more plug-ins by using an XML file, select Plug-in File (.xml) from the file type drop-down list, choose the XML file from your local disk, and click Open.
+Then Foxit PDF Editor will verify whether the signature of the plug-in is valid or not.
 If it is valid, Foxit PDF Editor will load the plug-in.
 Otherwise, the installation will be terminated.